 def plot_confusion_matrix(cm, classes,

-title='Confusion matrix',
+normalize='Confusion matrix',

 This function prints and plots the confusion matrix.